-The landscape around the village of Sellano is full of interesting artifacts, as at Commoro, where the 14th century church of S. Maria Novella is situated, with a stone portal.
-The bell tower was rebuilt in the early 17th century, and the interior has a single nave, and two altars with carved wood, and preserves several paintings from the 17th and 18th centuries.
+The landscape around the village of Sellano is full of interesting artifacts, such as at Commoro where the 14th century church of Saint Maria Novella is situated, with a stone portal.
+The bell tower was rebuilt in the early 17th century, and the interior has a single nave, two altars with carved wood, and several paintings from the 17th and 18th centuries.

 Undoubtedly one of the most memorable characteristics of Sellano is its landscape of green highlands, pastures and healing springs, a landscape that is also rich in tradition such as the activities related to wrought iron handicrafts and local products.